FlorianS4/project_4_django/README.md

 # Gamecrit blog post side

-You like video games and you want to share your experience with them with others.
+You like video games and you want to share your experience you gained from them with others.
 Then gamecrit is the perfect site for you!

 ![Gamecrit image](/docs/readme-images/gamecrit-pic-for-readme.png)

 Leave your review.

 Like other reviews.

 Engage in the comment section with other users!

 Bookmark your favorite reviews, for inspiration.

-And maybe you find the next game you want to play through a review on our site, who knows!
+Then you will maybe you find the next game you want to play through a review on our site, who knows!

 Visit Gamecrit [here](https://project-4-django-34f4c5eeb5b8.herokuapp.com/)!!